 Teaching Assistants form an integral part of the ECE Department, responsible for the Department’s core mission of undergraduate teaching and learning.
-ECE hires a limited number of TA’s annually to support its undergraduate programs.
+ECE hires a limited number of TAs annually to support its undergraduate programs.
 We may also hire TAs for graduate courses that require additional support.
 In most cases, we will prioritize assigning TAs to undergraduate courses before we assign TAs to graduate courses.

-Teaching Assistant applicants must be full-time graduate students currently registered in the Department’s MEng, MASc, or PhD programs, or must be fully accepted into one of these programs starting in September.
-Priority for TA appointments will be given to MASc or MEng students who have not exceeded two teaching years and to Ph.D students who have not exceeded four teaching years.
+Priority for TA appointments will be given to prior MASc or MEng TAs who have not exceeded two teaching years and to prior Ph.D.
+TAs who have not exceeded five teaching years.